jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

   (a) Benefits except those described in paragraph (b) commence on the later of—
     (i) The day on which the stand down period ends; or (ii) The day on which the application for the benefit is received:
-  (b) A benefit— commences on the day on which the stand down period ends.
+  (b) A benefit—commences on the day on which the stand down period ends.
     (i) That is a widow's benefit, a domestic purposes benefit, an invalid's benefit, or a sickness benefit; and (ii) For which the application is received within 28 days after the date on which the person becomes entitled to the benefit—
 (5) This section is subject to section 80BB of this Act (which relates to delayed redundancy and retirement payments) and section 80BC of this Act (which relates to seasonal workers made redundant after a seasonal lay-off).